QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei: Discussion and Summary

-A spreading TDE disk model \citep{Mummery_2024} fitted to the quiescent optical/UV/X-ray emission in AT 2019qiz and AT 2022upj demonstrates that the disk's outer radius is comparable to the semi-major axis an EMRI with $P_{\rm orb} = \left< P_{\rm QPE} \right>$ \citep{Nicholl_24,Chakraborty_25_22upj}.
-This implies that currently $\eta_\Sigma \approx 1$ for both of these sources, and thus X-ray QPEs are expected to persist over a timescale comparable to the disk's current spreading time, $t_{\rm disk}$, before the local density will evolve significantly.
+A spreading TDE disk model \citep{Mummery_2024} fitted to the quiescent optical/UV/X-ray emission in AT 2019qiz and AT 2022upj demonstrates that the disk's outer radius is comparable to the semi-major axis of an EMRI with $P_{\rm orb} = \left< P_{\rm QPE} \right>$ \citep{Nicholl_24,Chakraborty_25_22upj}.
+This implies that currently, $\eta_\Sigma \approx 1$ for both of these sources, and thus X-ray QPEs are expected to persist over a timescale comparable to the disk's current spreading time, $t_{\rm disk}$, before the local density evolves significantly.
 It is worth noting that in AT 2022upj, no QPEs were observed during the initial late-time rise of X-ray flux (time $t_1$), when the fitted disk model shows $\Sigmad(a_0,t_1)/\Sigmad(a_0,t_2) \approx 10^{-3}$, where $t_2$ is the epoch at which QPEs were first detected.
-This could be interpreted as the absence of enough stream mass to produce an RMS at this stage.
+This could be interpreted as the absence of enough stream mass to produce an RMS at this early stage.

-Lastly, the surface density values implied by these disk models, $\Sigmad \approx 10^3 \, \rm g \, cm^{-2}$ yield disk densities, $\Sigmad/\Hd \approx 2\times 10^{-9} \, (\Sigmad/10^3 \, {\rm g \, cm^{-2}}) M_{\bullet,6}^{-1/3} (P_{\rm orb}/2\,{\rm d})^{-2/3} \tilde{h}_{-2}^{-1}$ that are too low (by at least an order of magnitude) relative to the predicted $\rho_{\rm d}^{\varepsilon_{\rm rad}\approx 1}$ (Eq.~\ref{eq:rho_eff_1}) for the assumed fiducial values.
-We note, however, that the overall normalizations of the surface-density profiles implied by fitting of disk models are not very-well constrained, and higher disk densities are also permitted.
+Lastly, the surface density values implied by these disk models, $\Sigmad \approx 10^3 \, \rm g \, cm^{-2}$ yield midplane densities, $\Sigmad/\Hd \approx 2\times 10^{-9} \, (\Sigmad/10^3 \, {\rm g \, cm^{-2}}) M_{\bullet,6}^{-1/3} (P_{\rm orb}/2\,{\rm d})^{-2/3} \tilde{h}_{-2}^{-1}$ that are too low (by at least an order of magnitude) relative to the predicted $\rho_{\rm d}^{\varepsilon_{\rm rad}\approx 1}$ (Eq.~\ref{eq:rho_eff_1}) for the assumed fiducial values.
+We note, however, that the overall normalizations of the surface-density profiles implied by fitting of disk models is not well constrained, and higher disk densities are also permitted.
 Alternatively, the critical disk density for which $\varepsilon_{\rm rad} \sim 1$ may be lower if the ablation efficiencies of EMRIs in these sources are higher than we assumed, or if mass is removed from the EMRIs by another mechanism, e.g., Roche lobe overflow at pericenter passage \citep[e.g.,][]{Krolik_Linial_2022,Linial_Sari_2023,Lu_Quataert_23,Yao_2025b}.
-This latter possibility would imply shorter ablation timescales, and cannot fully compoensate for low values of $\rhod$.
+This latter possibility would imply shorter ablation timescales, and cannot fully compensate for low values of $\rhod$.